LJTalks/journaling-app/README.md

 ![JS Hint Testing JavaScript code](./assets/images/readme-img/jshint.png "Testing JavaScript code with JS Hint")

+## Learning Outcomes

+This project, while simple in scope, allowed me to deepen my understanding of JavaScript, CSS, and HTML.

+I focused on creating a responsive and user-friendly interface, while also incorporating important features like local storage and dynamic content generation.

+The challenges I faced, particularly with the API integration for the quote feature, have given me insight into areas for further learning and development.

 ## Credits

 👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)